munificent/craftinginterpreters/book/a-virtual-machine.md

 ^code ip (2 before, 1 after)

 Its type is a byte pointer.
-We use an actual real C pointer right into the middle of the bytecode array instead of something like an integer index because it's faster to dereference a pointer than look up an element in an array by index.
+We use an actual real C pointer pointing right into the middle of the bytecode array instead of something like an integer index because it's faster to dereference a pointer than look up an element in an array by index.

 The name "IP" is traditional, and -- unlike many traditional names in CS -- actually makes sense: it's an **[instruction pointer][ip]**.
 Almost every instruction set in the <span name="ip">world</span>, real and virtual, has a register or variable like this.
-The other common name for it is "PC" for "program counter".

 [ip]: https://en.wikipedia.org/wiki/Program_counter

 <aside name="ip">

 x86, x64, and the CLR call it "IP".
-68k, PowerPC, ARM, p-code, and the JVM call it "PC".
+68k, PowerPC, ARM, p-code, and the JVM call it "PC", for **program counter**.

 </aside>